 Historic Places to Visit in Islamabad & Rawalpindi

 Talking about exploring the twin cities, if you’re a fan of history and old sights, this one is for you as I’m about to shed some light on all the existing historical places in the twin cities, where one can always hang out with a bunch of their friends.
-Away from the busy cities, away from all the bustling crowds, just you and some of your favorite people, a book in your hand or some music… enough to completely lose yourself and let go.
+Away from the busy cities, away from all the bustling crowds, just you and some of your favorite people, a book in your hand, or some music… enough to completely lose yourself and let go.

 Located about 7 km away from the county’s parliament in Islamabad, right in the heart of the capital and just in the foothills of the Margallas, lies Saidpur Village.
 Remodeled as an ‘Arts and Craft Village’ by the Capital Development Authority (CDA), it aims to preserve its centuries-old cultural heritage and promote tourism in the area while allowing visitors to have a glimpse of rural life of Pakistan amid the hustle and bustle of the capital city.
 The village also has a two-storied building next to the Sikh shrine and Hindu temple.
 Buildings dating back more than 200 years add to the scenic beauty of the Saidpur Village Islamabad.
 The village’s architecture represents the fading footprints of four civilizations which include Gandhara, Ashoka, Mughal, and Greek.
 This makes it an ideal destination for visitors interested in finding traces of fading history in ancient buildings.
 So, if your heart beats for history, a tour of this place is the first thing one needs to check off their list from.
 Anyone who goes here can swear by the hospitality offered the villagers there.
 So girls, are you ready for this adventure?
+You can visit deserts in Pakistan if you are adventurous.

 Even though it is the capital city of our country, Islamabad offers an important chunk of historical places, one can always visit.
 The next stop…